Operation Big Bird: Aftermath

 On December 20, 1990, the Federal Supreme Court of Switzerland decided that the US$213 Million along with other banking documents should be transferred to the Philippine government, with conditions however.

-On August 10, 1995, the PCGG filed with the District Attorney in Zurich, Switzerland, an additional request for the immediate transfer of the deposits to an escrow account in the Philippine National Bank (PNB).
+On August 10, 1995, the PCGG filed an additional request with the District Attorney in Zurich for the immediate transfer of the deposits to an escrow account in the Philippine National Bank (PNB).
 The request was granted.
 On appeal by the Marcoses, the Swiss Federal Supreme Court, in a decision dated December 10, 1997, upheld the ruling of the District Attorney of Zurich granting the request for the transfer of the funds.
 In 1998, the funds were remitted to the Philippines in escrow.

-On December 10, 1997, under the Swiss Federal Act of International Mutual Assistance in Criminal Matters (IMAC), the Swiss Federal Supreme Court, issued the final decision to transfer the fund to the Sandiganbayan which now grew to US$540 Million due to interest.
+On December 10, 1997, under the Swiss Federal Act of International Mutual Assistance in Criminal Matters (IMAC), the Swiss Federal Supreme Court, issued the final decision to transfer the fund to the Sandiganbayan which by then had grown to US$540 Million due to interest.

-Also in 1997 the Philippine Senate's Blue Ribbon Committee and the House of Representatives' Committee on Good Government, would again review the saga of Operation Big Bird, with the same conclusion.
-Aquino's Vice President, Salvador Laurel would reflect that this their administration's greatest failure.
+Also in 1997 the Philippine Senate's Blue Ribbon Committee and the House of Representatives' Committee on Good Government, again reviewed the saga of Operation Big Bird, with the same conclusion.
+Aquino's Vice President, Salvador Laurel would reflect that this was their administration's greatest failure.

-Starting April 1998 up to July of that year, the Swiss authorities started transferring the identified Marcos money in Swiss banks to an escrow account in the PNB.
+Starting in April 1998, and up to July of that year, the Swiss authorities began transferring the identified Marcos money in Swiss banks to an escrow account in the PNB.

-On July 29, 1999, Sandiganbayan Presiding Justice Francis E. Garchitorena denies the motion to release US$150 million from the funds to pay Marcos human rights victims.
+On July 29, 1999, Sandiganbayan Presiding Justice Francis E. Garchitorena denied the motion to release US$150 million from the funds to pay Marcos human rights victims.

 On October 27, 1999, the Senate Blue Ribbon Committee held a special hearing in the Philippine Consulate in Honolulu.
-In the hearing, businessman Enrique Zobel testified that in early 1989, he met with Marcos as he was for asking a US$250 million loan from him.
-Zobel in turn, refused it unless there was a financial backing.
+In the hearing, businessman Enrique Zobel testified that in early 1989, he met with Marcos who asked for a US$250 million loan from him.
+Zobel refused unless Marcos could provide collateral.
 Marcos later produced documents of a Vatican trust in gold accounts to pay off the loan.

-On February 4, 2004, the retrieved Marcos money which now grew to US$683 million, was finally transferred by PNB to the Bureau of the Treasury.
+On February 4, 2004, the retrieved Marcos money which by then had grown to US$683 million, was finally transferred by PNB to the Bureau of the Treasury.

-According to the Agrarian Reform Law, part of the retrieved Marcos wealth will be utilized for the government's agrarian reform program, and the remaining part for the compensation of the victims of the Marcos dictatorship.
+According to the Agrarian Reform Law, part of the retrieved Marcos wealth was to be utilized for the government's agrarian reform program, and the remaining part for the compensation of the victims of the Marcos dictatorship.
 Once all pending legalities were settled regarding the US$683 Million in escrow, the fund was finally transferred to the Department of Agrarian Reform and Department of Agriculture.

-However, by 2005, the Philippine Center for Investigative Journalism (PCIJ) reports that the portion of the money was diverted by the Arroyo administration for the President's campaign during the 2004 elections.
+However, in 2005 the Philippine Center for Investigative Journalism (PCIJ) reported that a portion of the money was diverted by the Arroyo administration for the President's campaign during the 2004 elections.
 This led to Senate Blue Ribbon Committee inquiry concluding that Pres.
-Arroyo mismanaged the fund - which then became known as the Fertilizer Fund scam.
+Arroyo mismanaged the fund, which then became known as the Fertilizer Fund scam.